SolidLabResearch/ODRL-Test-Conflicts/data/documentation/testcase-10.md

 <h2>Policy <span>http://example.org/policy10b</span></h2>

-Alice is prohibited to read if she is both a student and employee
+Alice is prohibited to read if she is both a student and employee.

 ```
 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>.